-Academic Majors: 37 majors in the Arts and Sciences, six majors in the Conservatory of Music
+Academic majors: Over 40 majors in the Arts and Sciences, including six in the Conservatory of Music

-Study Abroad: Europe, Asia, the Middle East, and Central and South America; service and research internships in Central and South America, Africa, and Asia
+Study abroad: Over 50 programs in Europe, Asia, the Middle East, and Central and South America; service and research internships in Central and South America, Africa, and Asia

 Distinguishing Facts About Wheaton

 • Wheaton’s Conservatory of Music has moved into the new 80,000-sq. ft.
 Armerding Center for Music and the Arts in the center of campus, with a recital hall, choral rehearsal hall, recording studios, and a concert hall opening in 2019.

 • The College boasts one of the top 25 Science departments nationwide, with nearly a third of all Science graduates completing doctorates.

 • 22% of Wheaton’s students are from multicultural backgrounds.

 • Forbes magazine gives Wheaton College an “A” financial rating, ranking Wheaton in the top 17% of “America’s Best Colleges.”

 • In Colleges That Change Lives, Loren Pope commends Wheaton for “its concern with good moral compasses and strong value systems” and “its impressive record of producing contributors to society.”